 In some cases, if you were injured at work and someone other than your employer or coworker is at fault, you may be able to file a lawsuit outside of the workers’ compensation system to make a third-party liability claim.
 For example, if you are driving as part of your job and are injured in an automobile accident due to the negligence of another driver, you may be able to bring a third-party lawsuit against the other driver.
 In such a case, you could collect workers’ compensation benefits and file a lawsuit in civil court for damages not covered by workers’ compensation such as pain and suffering and other non-economic damages.

 If you’ve been injured on the job, an attorney can help you determine the best way to proceed.
-At Aigen Law Firm, we’ll talk with you in detail about your on-the-job injury, assessing the facts of the case.
+At Aigen Injury Law, we’ll talk with you in detail about your on-the-job injury, assessing the facts of the case.
 We will guide you through the steps you need to take to protect your legal rights and navigate the workers’ compensation system.
 We will fight aggressively to pursue the maximum amount of compensation you are entitled to receive.
 We do not collect any legal fees unless we are able to collect damages for you.

 Contact our office today for a free consultation to learn more about how we can help.